hyyoxhk/ci-templates/README.md

 # Pain points when using templates

-## No sub levels includes

-As of gitlab v11.9, you can only use the `include` predicate at the root of the CI script.
-This explains why there is a lot of duplication in the various templates provided here.

 ## registries are not pruned when you delete a tag

 If you have 2 tags pointing at the same image, and you remove one of them, the